karlseguin/http.zig/readme.md

         // This applies back pressure to the above workers and ensures that, under load
         // pending requests get precedence over processing new requests.
         .backlog = 500,

+        // Size of the static buffer to give each thread.
+Memory usage will be
+        // `count * buffer_size`.
+If you're making heavy use of `req.arena`,
+        // consider increasing this value to accomodate the size of allocations
+        // you are making.
+        .buffer_size = 8192,
     },

     // defaults to null